garengh4/create-react-app/README.md

 - Arrow function in JS looks like labmda in Java
 - arrow is equals followed by greater than symbols
 - no types of specified in JS
+- objects in JS are created as "key-value" pairs.
+Key are iinstance var names and values are the values of the inistance vars
+- pread operator to creatte copies of objects and arrays.
+Syntax is 3 dots followed by the arrayName/ObjectName => spread key-value pairs or arrayElements into wherever this spread op is used
+   - using spread operator for objects can override fields. to remove any field, override its value to "null"
+- arrays/objects should be copied instead of modifying them due to immutability nature

+Functional Programming => using pure functions (without side effects) in code and passing and returning other functions; immutability is central in functional programming

+Pure Function => anything that a code does that affects computer input/output or network etc. (e.g. printing on the console or in a log file; loggin/access API over the network)

 **Promises and Async Operations**
 - JS is a single threaded langrage => never allowed to create separate threads and wait for things